csc-training/openacc/exercises/ex6/README.md

 ## Hybrid Hello with MPI + OpenACC

 Write a simple hybrid program where each OpenACC compute task communicates using MPI.
-Implement the foll
+Implement the following steps.

 1. The first MPI task sends a vector of some length initialized to its rank id to all other tasks.